-A merger or acquisition presents a number of challenges to the work environment.
-Employees will be concerned about job retention and restructuring, and a tremendous burden is put on upper management to ensure that the merger or acquisition is conducted appropriately for uninterrupted business operations as well as regulatory and shareholder interests.
+A merger or acquisition presents several challenges to the work environment.
+Employees will be concerned about job retention and restructuring.
+A tremendous burden is put on upper management to ensure that the merger or acquisition is conducted appropriately for uninterrupted business operations and regulatory and shareholder interests.

 In all the turmoil, the concerns of the IT department may be overlooked.
 A study by McKinsey found that while up to 60% of M&A initiatives intended to capture synergies between two companies are strongly related to IT, many IT issues are not given full consideration during the due diligence and forward-planning stages of a merger or acquisition.

 However, IT planning and management are critical to a successful, smooth changeover to a company restructuring due to M&A. A lack of IT planning could result in significant issues, and to make the most of a merger or acquisition, the technological strengths and weaknesses of both parties must be assessed and incorporated into forwarding planning.

 Risk and disruption can be dramatically reduced with research, planning, and coordinated communications, and IT plays a vital role in these activities.

 The IT team should gather all contracts, agreements, and commitments from outside vendors and service providers to establish transferability, assignment, and termination clauses.
 Limiting the exposure of all parties in the transition is important, as is maintaining good relationships with vendors.
 Fully understanding the company’s commitments to outside entities is an important first step.